-Section 6 gives conclusions of the paper.
+Section 6 gives the conclusions of the paper.
 While previous studies have presented the impact of rotation pattern on trend, this paper is new in assessing the combined impact of composite estimation and rotation pattern.
-One of the rotation patterns presented (the "2 in 2 out" pattern), which has performed poorly in previous studies, is seen to be quite effective in combination with composite estimation.
+One of the rotation patterns presented (the '2 in 2 out' pattern) is seen to be quite effective in combination with composite estimation.
 The final message to survey designers is the importance of knowing the key outcomes of the survey and using this information in assessing different survey designs.